YTread Logo

 Jun 01, 2021

-one and they did that by adding developer mode or dev mode if we go back and consider why consoles get hacked it's usually for three reasons, first is piracy which is simply the ability to run illegal versions of games, second would be the ability to run other operating systems like linux and third is the ability to run emulators and homebrew all three of these motivators are valid on almost all consoles that have been hacked in the past right up to the sony playstation 4 when sony removed other operating systems from the ps3 users from all three groups linux and homebrew hacking worked together to defeat ps3 security and did so in a matter of months the motivation to run unsigned code on any console is high, but what if you removed that motivation and allowed access to unsigned or homebrew code, albeit in a tightly confined sandbox.
+I get asked from time to time to cover Xbox One security and that's an interesting story simply because its security hasn't been defeated yet.
+There are several reasons for this, of course, the first being that Microsoft invested heavily in security after the Xbox 360.
+And for those interested, Microsoft security architect Tony Chen in 2019 took a detailed look at Xbox security.
+One and making the system extremely difficult to defeat but Microsoft would also remove the motivation to hack the Xbox One and they did this by adding developer mode or dev mode if we go back and consider why consoles are hacked it is usually for three reasons: first, there is piracy, which is simply the ability to run illegal versions of games; the second would be the ability to run other operating systems such as Linux and the third is the ability to run emulators and homebrew these three motivators are valid on almost all consoles that have been hacked in the past until the sony playstation 4 when sony removed other systems PS3 operatives users from all three Linux and Homebrew hacking groups worked together to defeat PS3 security, which they did in a matter of months.

 the 299 xbox series s is an emulation beast mvg